Internet-of-People/iop-ts/packages/sdk/README.md

-# IoP SDK
+# IOP SDK

-This package contains all Typescript tool you need to interact with *IoP DAC* and *Fort* APIs and create awesome apps.
+This package contains all Typescript tool you need to interact with *IOP SSI* and *Fort* APIs and create awesome apps.
-For more info please visit the [IoP Developer Portal](https://developer.iop.global/).
+For more info please visit the [IOP Developer Portal](https://developer.iop.global/).

 *This SDK will improve over time to be able to use it more easily.*